-During the year, there was a steep decline in crude oil prices as a consequence of COVID-19 and other factors impacting global supply and demand.
+In 2020, there was a steep decline in crude oil prices as a consequence of COVID-19 and other factors impacting global supply and demand.
 Impairment of refinery assets was triggered by the depressed regional refining margin environment and the overall outlook on supply and demand in the region.
 Pursuant to which the management decided to convert its oil refinery into a world-class import terminal to optimize its asset portfolio and enhance its cost and supply chain competitiveness.
 This move will further strengthen the Company's financial resilience amidst the significant changes and challenges in the global refining industry.
+In 2021, as a result of the conversion of the refinery into the Shell Import Facility Tabangao (SHIFT), the company recognized additional impairment to certain assets that are not transferrable to SHIFT.